mgechev/angular-aop/README.md

 The joint-points supported in the current version of the framework are:

-- `After` - the advice will be invoked after the target method
+- `after` - the advice will be invoked after the target method
-- `AfterResolve` - the advice will be invoked after the promise returned by target method has been resolved
+- `afterResolveOf` - the advice will be invoked after the promise returned by target method has been resolved and after the resolve callback attached to the promise is invoked
-- `AroundAsync` - the advice will be invoked before the target method was invoked and after the promise returned by it was resolved
+- `aroundAsync` - the advice will be invoked before the target method was invoked and after the promise returned by it was resolved
-- `Around` - the advice will be invoked before the target method was invoked and after it was invoked
+- `around` - the advice will be invoked before the target method was invoked and after it was invoked
-- `BeforeAsync` - the target method will be called after the promise returned by the advice was resolved
+- `beforeAsync` - the target method will be called after the promise returned by the advice was resolved
-- `Before` - the target method will be invoked after the advice
+- `before` - the target method will be invoked after the advice
-- `OnReject` - the advice will be invoked when the promise returned by the target method was rejected
+- `onRejectOf` - the advice will be invoked when the promise returned by the target method was rejected
-- `OnResolve` - the advice will be invoked after the promise returned by the target method was resolved
+- `onResolveOf` - the advice will be invoked after the promise returned by the target method was resolved but before the resolve callback attached to the promise is invoked
-- `OnThrow` - the advice will be called if the target method throws an error
+- `onThrowOf` - the advice will be called if the target method throws an error

 For additional information about Aspect-Oriented Programming and AngularAOP visit the [project's documentation](https://github.com/mgechev/angular-aop/tree/master/docs) and [this blog post](http://blog.mgechev.com/2013/08/07/aspect-oriented-programming-with-javascript-angularjs/).